TWI Job Instruction (JI)

 DRIVE IMPORTANT METRICS

-JI has a high impact on standard work and training time.
+JI training has a high impact on standard work and training time.
 Implementation of this program will drive several metrics, including time to proficiency and increased quality.
-Ensuring your employees use the best-known process will also help minimize rework.
+Ensuring your employees use the "one best way" will also minimize rework.

 Often, operator errors are the root cause of quality issues.
 Training to standard work will allow you to drill beyond typical problems to address process shortcomings, further reduce PPM defects, and simultaneously decrease rework.
 You can achieve sustainability by standardizing and training all operators using the best method.